Philip1806/blublog/README.md

 - Comments can be allowed or forbidden.+
 - Post have status. **You can add or remove status.
 Post status tells who can view/edit post in panel (published, private...)**+.
 - Excerpt of content.
 Could be empty.+
-- Basic search for posts.
-- You can likes/dislike post.
+- You can likes/dislike post.+
 - Similar posts.
-- Views statistics.
+- Views statistics.+
 - **Post revisions.**
 - Auto generate sitemap (RSS).
 - You can select posts to be recommended or in front page.+